Copper vapor laser

-Copper vapor laser (CVL) uses vapors of copper as the lasing medium in a 4-level laser.
+A copper vapor laser (CVL) uses vapors of copper as the lasing medium in a 4-level laser.
 It produces green laser light at 510.6 nm and yellow laser light at 578.2 nm.
 The pulse width is typically from 5 to 60 ns, and peak power from 50 to 5000 kW.
 Its pulse repetition frequencies can be 2 to 100 kHz.
 The average power of CVLs can range from 25 W to more than 2 kW.

 It is one of the lasers that can be home built.

 W.T.
 Walter et al. were first who received laser generation of the copper vapour lasers (Walter W.T., Piltch M., Solimene N., Gould G. Pulsed laser action in atomic copper vapor.